TheBrainFamily/cypress-cucumber-example/README.md

   ┌────────────────────────────────────────────────────────────────────────────────────────────────┐
   │ ✔ socialNetworks/Facebook.feature           00:04        2        2        -        -        - │
   ├────────────────────────────────────────────────────────────────────────────────────────────────┤
-  │ ✔ socialNetworks/Twitter.feature            00:05        2        2        -        -        - │
+  │ ✔ socialNetworks/GitHub.feature            00:05        2        2        -        -        - │
   └────────────────────────────────────────────────────────────────────────────────────────────────┘
     All specs passed!
 00:09        4        4        -        -        -
 ```

 ###### usage of `not`

-Run ```./node_modules/.bin/cypress-tags run -e TAGS='not @twitter-tag'``` in this repo. `Facebook.feature` and `Google.feature` will run, as only `Twitter.feature` has the unwanted tag.
+Run ```./node_modules/.bin/cypress-tags run -e TAGS='not @github-tag'``` in this repo. `Facebook.feature` and `Google.feature` will run, as only `GitHub.feature` has the unwanted tag.
 The result should be:

 ```
       Spec                                                Tests  Passing  Failing  Pending  Skipped